fnproject/fn/prop.md

 function invocation, as well, which is specifically not the output of a container execution.
-Another example is that the `runner` (an object meant to run docker containers) has a field for a `datastore` (a database), neither of these two things need the other.
+Another example is that the `runner` (an object meant to run docker containers) has a field for a `datastore` (a database), neither of these two things need the other and should be married in separate layers.

 ### Proposal